What’s included:

 Modification Required:

-- For it to be “drop in” on a 12v you will need no more than .020″ piston protrusion and at least .055″ valve face depth with a standard head gasket and a 99 intake centerline.
+- For it to be “drop in” you will need no more than .020″piston protrusion and at least .055″ valve face depth with a standard gasket.
 If you do not meet the minimum requirements for piston to valve clearance, don’t worry, you can still run an oversize head gasket or cut valve reliefs.

 Break in: